-Hearty and packed with spices, this simple weeknight vegetarian chili tater tot casserole is cooked in a skillet, covered with cheese and tater tots then finished in the oven.
-This recipe is vegetarian, easily gluten free, and easily vegan. [ VIDEO in recipe card ] | This post is sponsored by Frontier Co-op.
+Hearty and packed with spices, this simple weeknight vegetarian chili tater tot casserole is cooked in one pan, featuring two kinds of beans, covered with cheese (optional) and tater tots then finished in the oven.
+This recipe is vegetarian, easily gluten free, and easily vegan. [ Recipe VIDEO in recipe card ] | This post is sponsored by Frontier Co-op.

 .